 Once the summer ended, I returned often to the shop, to peruse new gear I couldn’t afford, and eavesdrop on old timers telling stories about Sierra and Trinity Alps backpacking missions, as well as climbers gearing up to take on the nearby crags that were growing increasingly popular.
 I’d buy a Nalgene bottle sometimes, a baselayer occasionally, topo maps, and lots of freeze-dried meals.
 It felt like my local surf shop.
 A place to hang, even when I wasn’t in the mood or the financial place (I was in college) to buy a whole lot.

-I moved to San Francisco after undergrad and tried to find my Granite Stairway here.
+I moved to San Francisco after undergrad and tried to find my Granite Stairway there.
 Eventually, I settled on a behemoth store called The Sports Basement that has a similar scruffy vibe, but it’s too big to feel intimate.
-These days, when I’m headed out to the backcountry, SB, as I call it, is a must-stop for fuel, food, last-minute bug repellant, paper topo maps.
+These days, when I’m headed out to the backcountry it's a must-stop for fuel, food, last-minute bug repellant, paper topo maps.
 But I don’t know anybody who works there, and, frankly, it’s clear most people on the floor don’t have the knowledge and professionalism of Steve.

 On a trip back home to SLO a few years after I had moved, I was dismayed to see that Granite Stairway had closed.
 SLO still to this day has a small gear store, The Mountain Air, long may it live (amazing that a town of 40,000 people 4 hours from the mountains supported two small outdoor gear shops) But it wasn’t MY store the way Granite Stairway was.

 Nostalgia?
 Oh hell yes.
 I could be remembering most of this wrong.
 The past is murky, especially tinged with the golden fog of pleasant memories.
-But when I read about the closure of Ascent Outdoors, I couldn’t help but feel a pang of sadness for Granite Stairway and Steve wash over me.
+But when I read about another small-time gear shop closing, I feel a pang of sadness for Granite Stairway.
 I too, buy many things online, outdoor gear included.
 I’m a proud member of REI.
 I’ve eaten lustily from the tree of discount forbidden fruit.
 And I know enough about outdoor gear now to not really need the expertise of a Steve anymore.
-Heck I might even be somebody’s online Steve.

 But, man, I really miss that store.
 I miss that third place of mine.
 I miss feeling at home in a dark and mysterious gear shop, turning when the bells clanged at the door to see who was coming in, maybe a familiar face, maybe a crusty old-timer about to spin up a yarn about where they’d just been.
 Haven’t found that yet anywhere else.